samuelfneumann/Construct/README.md

 ```python
 import torch
 ```
+This would **not** work if we used `import torch` in the imports file.
+This is because what would happen is the imports file would import torch, then Construct.py would import the imports file.
+Construct.py would **not** import torch.
+Construct.py runs the actual source code of the includes file (it does not import the includes file), and so Construct.py would import torch when `import torch` is placed in the includes file.

 Actually, the includes file can be used to defined anything you want Construct.py to know about.
 For example, you could define a function in that file in which case that function is available to **call** in your